GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

                         Spark BigQuery connector temporary bucket --text.bigquery.output.mode {overwrite,append,ignore,errorifexists}
-                        Output write mode (one of: append,overwrite,ignore,errorifexists) (Defaults to append)
+                        Output write mode (one of: append,overwrite,ignore,errorifexists) (Defaults to append) --text.bigquery.input.chartoescapequoteescaping TEXT.BIGQUERY.INPUT.CHARTOESCAPEQUOTEESCAPING
+                        Sets a single character used for escaping the escape for the quote character.
+                        The default value is escape character when escape and quote characters are different, \0 otherwise --text.bigquery.input.columnnameofcorruptrecord TEXT.BIGQUERY.INPUT.COLUMNNAMEOFCORRUPTRECORD
+                        Allows renaming the new field having malformed string created by PERMISSIVE mode --text.bigquery.input.comment TEXT.BIGQUERY.INPUT.COMMENT
+                        Sets a single character used for skipping lines beginning with this character.
+By default it is disabled
+  --text.bigquery.input.dateformat TEXT.BIGQUERY.INPUT.DATEFORMAT
+                        Sets the string that indicates a date format.
+This applies to date type --text.bigquery.input.emptyvalue TEXT.BIGQUERY.INPUT.EMPTYVALUE
+                        Sets the string representation of an empty value --text.bigquery.input.encoding TEXT.BIGQUERY.INPUT.ENCODING
+                        Decodes the CSV files by the given encoding type --text.bigquery.input.enforceschema TEXT.BIGQUERY.INPUT.ENFORCESCHEMA
+                        If it is set to true, the specified or inferred schema will be forcibly applied to datasource files, and headers in CSV files will be ignored.
+If the option is set to false, the schema will be validated against all headers in CSV files in the case when the header option is set to true.
+Defaults to True --text.bigquery.input.escape TEXT.BIGQUERY.INPUT.ESCAPE
+                        Sets a single character used for escaping quotes inside an already quoted value --text.bigquery.input.header TEXT.BIGQUERY.INPUT.HEADER
+                        Uses the first line of CSV file as names of columns.
+Defaults to True --text.bigquery.input.ignoreleadingwhitespace TEXT.BIGQUERY.INPUT.IGNORELEADINGWHITESPACE
+                        A flag indicating whether or not leading whitespaces from values being read/written should be skipped --text.bigquery.input.ignoretrailingwhitespace TEXT.BIGQUERY.INPUT.IGNORETRAILINGWHITESPACE
+                        A flag indicating whether or not trailing whitespaces from values being read/written should be skipped
+  --text.bigquery.input.inferschema TEXT.BIGQUERY.INPUT.INFERSCHEMA
+                        Infers the input schema automatically from data.
+It requires one extra pass over the data.
+Defaults to True
+  --text.bigquery.input.linesep TEXT.BIGQUERY.INPUT.LINESEP
+                        Defines the line separator that should be used for parsing.
+Defaults to \r, \r\n and \n for reading --text.bigquery.input.locale TEXT.BIGQUERY.INPUT.LOCALE
+                        Sets a locale as language tag in IETF BCP 47 format --text.bigquery.input.maxcharspercolumn TEXT.BIGQUERY.INPUT.MAXCHARSPERCOLUMN
+                        Defines the maximum number of characters allowed for any given value being read.
+By default, it is -1 meaning unlimited length --text.bigquery.input.maxcolumns TEXT.BIGQUERY.INPUT.MAXCOLUMNS
+                        Defines a hard limit of how many columns a record can have --text.bigquery.input.mode TEXT.BIGQUERY.INPUT.MODE
+                        Allows a mode for dealing with corrupt records during parsing.
+It supports the following case-insensitive modes: PERMISSIVE, DROPMALFORMED, FAILFAST
+  --text.bigquery.input.multiline TEXT.BIGQUERY.INPUT.MULTILINE
+                        Parse one record, which may span multiple lines, per file --text.bigquery.input.nanvalue TEXT.BIGQUERY.INPUT.NANVALUE
+                        Sets the string representation of a non-number value --text.bigquery.input.nullvalue TEXT.BIGQUERY.INPUT.NULLVALUE
+                        Sets the string representation of a null value --text.bigquery.input.negativeinf TEXT.BIGQUERY.INPUT.NEGATIVEINF
+                        Sets the string representation of a negative infinity value --text.bigquery.input.positiveinf TEXT.BIGQUERY.INPUT.POSITIVEINF
+                        Sets the string representation of a positive infinity value --text.bigquery.input.quote TEXT.BIGQUERY.INPUT.QUOTE
+                        Sets a single character used for escaping quoted values where the separator can be part of the value.
+                        For reading, if you would like to turn off quotations, you need to set not null but an empty string --text.bigquery.input.samplingratio TEXT.BIGQUERY.INPUT.SAMPLINGRATIO
+                        Defines fraction of rows used for schema inferring --text.bigquery.input.sep TEXT.BIGQUERY.INPUT.SEP
+                        Sets a separator for each field and value.
+This separator can be one or more characters --text.bigquery.input.timestampformat TEXT.BIGQUERY.INPUT.TIMESTAMPFORMAT
+                        Sets the string that indicates a timestamp with timezone format --text.bigquery.input.timestampntzformat TEXT.BIGQUERY.INPUT.TIMESTAMPNTZFORMAT
+                        Sets the string that indicates a timestamp without timezone format --text.bigquery.input.unescapedquotehandling TEXT.BIGQUERY.INPUT.UNESCAPEDQUOTEHANDLING
+                        Defines how the CsvParser will handle values with unescaped quotes.Valid values are: STOP_AT_CLOSING_QUOTE, BACK_TO_DELIMITER, STOP_AT_DELIMITER, SKIP_VALUE, RAISE_ERROR
 ```

 ## Required JAR files